IR Saunas operate with the same efficiency in your home as in a medical or clinical setting

 If you are using any prescription drugs, check with your physician for any possible change in the drug’s effect due to any interaction with infrared heat.
 Very rarely does heating the body alter the properties or effects of a prescribed medication.
 Cortisteroids may be a contraindicated substance.
 Some antihistamines contain ephedrine and may increase heart rate inordinately during sauna use.

-Hemophiliacs and anyone predisposed to hemorrhage should avoid infrared thermal system usage or any type of heating that would induce vasodilatation or stimulated circulation, which can increase the tendency to bleed.
+Hemophiliacs and anyone predisposed to hemorrhage should avoid usage or any type of heating that would induce vasodilatation or stimulated circulation, which can increase the tendency to bleed.

-“Moderate sauna use is safe for most older people.
+According to Dr. J. Halperin, M.D., Mount Sinai Medical Center, New York, “Moderate sauna use is safe for most older people.
 Diabetics or anyone being treated for heart conditions, circulatory issues or prescription medication should check with their doctor.”
-Dr. J. Halperin, M.D., Mount Sinai Medical Center, New York.

-Age is not a contraindication for infrared sauna use.
-We have clients in their 90’s who enjoy the benefits of regular infrared sauna sessions.
+Age is not a contraindication for IR sauna use.
+We have clients in their 90’s who enjoy the benefits of regular sessions.

 Young children have a high metabolic rate and are less adaptable to higher body core temperatures than adults, due to their limitations of circulatory adaptation and body temperature regulation (sweating).

-Ages 6 – 12 should spend no more than 20 minutes in an infrared sauna, and be accompanied by an adult.
+Ages 6 – 12 should spend no more than 20 minutes in IR saunas, and should be accompanied by an adult.
 Start with lower temperatures and work up gradually as child demonstrates the ability to perspire freely.

-Ages 6 and Under should avoid sauna use unless prescribed by a doctor.
+Ages 6 and Under should avoid use unless prescribed by a doctor.

-Teenagers may safely use an infrared sauna, taking particular care to hydrate liberally and not become overheated.
+Teenagers may safely use IR saunas, taking particular care to hydrate liberally and not become overheated.

 HIGH BLOOD PRESSURE